-Six days of intensive classes in monologues, sonnets, voice, movement and verse is followed by a week’s rehearsal and performance of an online version of an abridged Shakespeare play, directed by RADA tutor Gary Lagden.
+Six days of intensive classes in monologues, sonnets, voice, movement and verse is followed by a week’s rehearsal and performance of an online, abridged version of Shakespeare's Hamlet, directed by RADA tutor Gary Lagden.
 This will be an ensemble production in which everyone gets to play Hamlet.
 Students also receive individual tutorials in Movement.

 Part of our World of Shakespeare series of courses.